ike-keichan/KeiLisp/README_Function.md

 ### abs
 **(abs X)**
-Function to find the absolute value of X.
+Function to answer the absolute value of X.

 ```
 >> (abs -10.0)